David Gerstein (Israeli artist): Figurative painting

 Both the cat and the flower vase continued to accompany his work decades later.
 While involved with these motifs Gerstein wanted "to escape the Israeli political reality to an Olympian turbulent-free, tranquility".
 In the mid-'70s, he made a series of paintings of people at the beach, influenced both by the artist's childhood memories as well as from observation.
 Another series of paintings included the landscape of the Ein Kerem neighborhood, where the artist lived at the time, used as a backdrop for compositions abundant with interacting figures in groups and couples.

 Gerstein's aim to portray the daily experience of Israeli life came to fruition in the 1980s.
 Gerstein figuratively describes chapters from the Israeli experience, derived, among others, from childhood memories in Tel Aviv.
 The first series depicts Tel Aviv with its Bauhaus-style balconies, with a humoristic irony.
 This series was based on Gerstein's memories of his parents' generation of "little Tel Aviv"; people whom he regarded with wonder and humor.
 These paintings express the tension between the sabra generation of the children and the relatively "exilic" generation of the parents.

-The series contain elderly people, the "old world" reflected in their faces, as seen from the eyes of a sabra child looking at the "generation of the desert"; the generation that founded the country, having had immigrated at a young age, yet still marked by the heritage of "diaspora".
+The series contains elderly people, the "old world" reflected in their faces, as seen from the eyes of a sabra child looking at the "generation of the desert"; the generation that founded the country, having had immigrated at a young age, yet still marked by the heritage of "diaspora".
 The origins of this series can be found in Gerstein's watercolors and gouache on paper from the '70s, parts of which were adapted to canvas oil paintings.
 In the '80s, Gerstein developed this into another series of paintings, those of bathers in the Dead Sea, about which Avraham Eilat wrote,"the residents of the balconies have gone down to the Dead Sea where they lie about on the shore, covered in mud, exposing their pinkish bodies to the mercy of the sun's rays and the salt and get slowly fried".